stefan-hoeck/idris2-hedgehog/src/Doc/Intro.md

 [Quickcheck](https://hackage.haskell.org/package/QuickCheck), but with
 integrated shrinking and pretty diff printing.

-This is an Idris2 port of the Haskell library with some slight adjustments.
+This is an Idris2 port of the Haskell library with some slight adjustments (and some limitations).
 Since this is a literate Idris2 file:

 ```idris
 module Doc.Intro